 Who doesn’t enjoy a long hot shower on a cold winter day?
 While simple pleasures like a hot shower do not seem like much, the fact remains that a sizable amount of water is used with each and every shower.
 Common sense would tell us that if we wanted to be more efficient in terms of water consumption, we should just take shorter showers.
 While that is an easy option, most people would rather take a pay cut than give up their lengthy showers.

 An alternative to cutting the length of showers would be to replace your standard showerhead with a low-flow showerhead.
 Some showerheads are capable of producing four gallons of water per minute; therefore, a ten-minute shower would consume forty gallons of water.
 Some might call that overkill.

 When looking for a low-flow showerhead, look for one that produces only 1.5 to 2 gallons of water per minute.
-Doing so can lead so substantial savings with regards to water consumption, as well as cut down on the cost required to heat the water.
+Doing so can lead to substantial savings with regard to water consumption, as well as cut down on the cost required to heat the water.

 I smell something burning…

 That may be because the temperature on your water heater is set entirely too high.
 The default temperature that most water heaters are set at is 140 degrees Fahrenheit.
 Instead of keeping it set to that high, try reducing the temperature setting to around 120 degrees Fahrenheit.